dotnet/docfx/Documentation/spec/docfx_flavored_markdown.md

 ## Differences introduced by DFM syntax

 > [!Warning]
-> Please note that DFM introduces more syntax to support more functionalities.
+> DFM introduces more syntax to support more functionalities.
 When GFM does not support them, preview the
 > Markdown file inside *GFM Preview* can lead to different results.

 ### YAML header